ng-Classic/ng-classic/aio/content/guide/change-detection-skipping-subtrees.md

 ## Edge cases

 * **Modifying input properties in TypeScript code**.
-When you use an API like `@ViewChild` or `@ContentChild` to get a reference to a component in TypeScript and manually modify an `@Input` property, Angular Classicwill not automatically run change detection for OnPush components.
-If you need Angular Classicto run change detection, you can inject `ChangeDetectorRef` in your component and call `changeDetectorRef.markForCheck()` to tell Angular Classicto schedule a change detection.
+When you use an API like `@ViewChild` or `@ContentChild` to get a reference to a component in TypeScript and manually modify an `@Input` property, Angular Classic will not automatically run change detection for OnPush components.
+If you need Angular Classic to run change detection, you can inject `ChangeDetectorRef` in your component and call `changeDetectorRef.markForCheck()` to tell Angular Classic to schedule a change detection.
 * **Modifying object references**.
-In case an input receives a mutable object as value and you modify the object but preserve the reference, Angular Classicwill not invoke change detection.
+In case an input receives a mutable object as value and you modify the object but preserve the reference, Angular Classic will not invoke change detection.
 That’s the expected behavior because the previous and the current value of the input point to the same reference.

 @reviewed 2022-05-04